waltcomm/task_manager/readme.txt

   - Status (New -> In Progress -> Completed)
   - Days Left (computed calendar days to due date)
 - Automated Reminders:
-  - Cron job runs daily and emails users when a task’s due date is within the next 3 days.
+  - Cron job runs daily and emails users when a taskâ€™s due date is within the next 3 days.
   - Uses a customizable Mail Template.
 - Printable QWeb Report:
-  - “Print Report” button on the Task form.
+  - â€œPrint Reportâ€ button on the Task form.
   - Outputs a styled table of selected tasks (title, description, assignee, due date, status, days left).
 - Access Control:
   - New group Task Manager User.